jadecobra/python_tdd_exercises/INDENTATION_ERROR.md

-# How to solve the IndentationError in python
+# Solve the IndentationError in python

 In the beginning of our journey with python we will make many mistakes, one of which will cause the `IndentationError` if we do not understand the indentation rules of python.
 We will step through solving this error in python using Test Driven Development